Shuaige0128/AI_Parking_System/README.md

 # AI Parking System

-An intelligent car park management system for the Automation and Mechatronics coursework.
+An intelligent car park management system for a mechatronics coursework project.

 The system uses Arduino for the physical devices and Python for camera recognition, database management, payment logic, and the dashboard.